 In another study, a UCLA Health neurologist is developing a questionnaire that will include questions about factors that are known to influence the likelihood that a Black individual will sign up for a clinical trial.
-The assessment will ultimately help researchers focused on Parkinson's disease evaluate and improve their recruitment of Black participants in clinical trials.
+The assessment will We must find better ways to overcome ultimately help researchers focused on Parkinson's disease evaluate and improve their recruitment of Black participants in

 IT CAN BE A STEEP, UPHILL CLIMB.

-CULTURAL, SOCIAL AND SOCIOECONOMIC

-FACTORS CONTINUE TO INFLUENCE

-THE LACK OF DIVERSITY IN CLINICAL

-TRIALS.
-TO RECRUIT PARTICIPANTS FROM

-UNDERREPRESENTED POPULATIONS, YOU

-HAVE TO CONSIDER THE REASONS BEHIND

-WHY THEY MAY NOT BE PARTICIPATING.
+CULTURAL, SOCIAL AND SOCIOECONOMIC FACTORS CONTINUE TO INFLUENCE THE LACK OF DIVERSITY IN CLINICAL TRIALS.
+TO RECRUIT PARTICIPANTS FROM UNDERREPRESENTED POPULATIONS, YOU HAVE TO CONSIDER THE REASONS BEHIND WHY THEY MAY NOT BE PARTICIPATING.

-It is important for teams going into a community to provide the background and lay the foundation with patient advocates, leaders and organizations about what clinical trials are, why they are important, when there is benefit (or not) to a patient, why we need to do a given trial and why UCLA is a trustworthy partner in doing clinical trials.
+It is important for teams going into a community to provide the background and lay the foundation with patient advocates, leaders and organizations about what clinical trials are, why they nutrition for heart and metabolism-re- are important, when there is benefit (or not) to a patient, why we need to do a given trial and why UCLA is a trustworthy partner in doing clinical trials.
 Their support can help address obstacles tied to recruiting and retaining volunteers for clinical trials.